han-xudong/libfrankapy/docs/development/architecture.rst

 Architecture
 ============

-This document describes the architecture and design principles of LibFrankaPy.
+This document describes the architecture and design principles of libfrankapy.

 Overview
 --------

-LibFrankaPy is designed as a hybrid Python-C++ library that provides high-level Python interfaces while maintaining real-time performance through C++ implementation.
+libfrankapy is designed as a hybrid Python-C++ library that provides high-level Python interfaces while maintaining real-time performance through C++ implementation.
 The architecture ensures safety, performance, and ease of use.

 .. code-block:: text